Korle-Bu Teaching Hospital: History

 Clinical and diagnostic departments of the hospital include Medicine, Child Health, Obstetrics and Gynaecology, Pathology, Laboratories, Radiology, Anaesthesia, Surgery, Polyclinic, Accident Centre and the Surgical/Medical Emergency as well as Pharmacy.
 Other departments include Pharmacy, Finance, Engineering, General Administration.

 The hospital also provides specialisation in various fields such as Neuro-surgery, Dentistry, Eye, ENT, Renal, Orthopaedics, Oncology, Dermatology, Cardiothoracic, Radiotherapy, Radio diagnosis, Paediatric Surgery and Reconstructive Plastic Surgery and Burns.

 The Reconstructive Plastic Surgery and Burn Centre, the National Cardiothoracic Centre and the National Centre for Radiotherapy and Nuclear Medicine in particular also draw a sizeable number of their clientele from neighbouring countries such as Nigeria, Burkina Faso and Togo.

 Plans are underway to venture into molecular testing.
 All these are part of the grand plan to offer a wider spectrum of specialist care to position Ghana as the hub of health tourism within the West Africa Sub region.

 In September 2023, the hospital came under heavy national discourse when it was reported to have increased the price of dialysis.
 However, the hospital later apologised to Ghanaians for the disquiet caused as the alleged new fee had not been approved.
 On 29 September 2023, the government through the ministry of health summoned the management of the Hospital over the yet to be implemented increament of the cost of dialysis.

 In April 2023, the Vice-President of Ghana, Dr Mahamudu Bawumia inaugurated a $100 million catheterization laboratory for the hospital.
 This was aimed at improving and supporting accurate imaging and sensing of diseases.
-In October 2024, the president Nana Addo Dankwa Akuffo-Addo inaugurated a state-of-the-art Urology and Nephrology Center of Excellence to provide care for patients with urological and nephrological conditions.